cambiotraining/hpc-intro/04-software.md

   - _Conda_ allows you to have separate "software environments", where multiple package versions can co-exist on your system.
 - Use `conda env create <ENV>` to create a new software environment and `conda install -n <ENV> <PROGRAM>` to install a program on that environment.
 - Use `conda activate <ENV>` to "activate" the software environment and make all the programs installed there available.
-  - When submitting jobs to `sbatch`, always remember to include `source $CONDA_PREFIX/etc/profile.d/conda.sh` at the start of the shell script, followed by the `conda activate` command.
+  - When submitting jobs to `sbatch`, always remember to include `source $(conda info --base)/etc/profile.d/conda.sh` at the start of the shell script, followed by the `conda activate` command.

 #### Further resources